simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-hygiene_-daily-habits-to-keep-your-data-safe/index.en.md

 * Encourage critical thinking: Teach children to think critically before sharing or downloading anything online.
 Remind them to verify the source and check for any red flags.
 * Set boundaries: Establish rules for screen time and online activities.
 Teach children to ask for permission before downloading apps or accessing certain websites.

-By teaching children these cybersecurity best practices, we can empower them to navigate the digital world safely and responsibly.
+By teaching children these cybersecurity best practices, we can help them to navigate the digital world safely and responsibly.

 ### Promoting Cybersecurity Awareness in the Workplace